iutools/iutools/README-install.md

 We recommend that you install it as a _service_ that will start automatically when the machine starts up.
-If you choose not to install ElasticSearch as a service then you will have to start it manually by typing the following in a terminal windows
+If you choose not to install ElasticSearch as a service then you will have to start it manually by typing the following in a dedicated terminal windows

     elasticsearch-N.N.N/bin/elasticsearch

+ The above command will monopolise the terminal window and you will not be able to issue other commands in it.
+Leave that window open with the _elasticsearch_ command running.
- __IMPORTANT:__ Do NOT start ElasticSearch in background (i.e. do not append the & to the above command).
+ - __IMPORTANT:__ Do NOT kill that window and Do NOT start ElasticSearch in background (i.e. do not append & to the above command).

 To ensure that _ElasticSearch_ was installed and started properly, issue the following command: